bitcoindevkit/bitcoindevkit.org/content/repl/installation.md

 ## Requirements

 The only requirement is a Linux/macOS system with a fairly recent Rust toolchain installed.
-Since Linux distros tend to lack behind with updates, the quickest way to install the Rust compiler and Cargo is
+Since Linux distros tend to lag behind with updates, the quickest way to install the Rust compiler and Cargo is
 [rustup.rs](https://rustup.rs/).
 You can head there and follow their instructions, after which you can test if everything went fine by running `cargo version`, which should print something like:

 ```